Tablam/TablaM/docs/content/tutorial.md

 +++

-**!warning**: This tutorial is in progress, and the code is not yet functional
+**!warning**: This tutorial is in progress, and the code is not yet fully functional

 ## Prerequisites